 - Mind your measures at the bar: Irish cream liqueur is often automatically sold as a double (50ml) measure in pubs and restaurants (0.8 units).
 To reduce your units, you could ask for a single serving (0.4 units), and double up on ice.

 - …and at home: It can be easy to over-pour if you’re relying on measuring by eye.
 For more accuracy, why not order our Unit Measure Cup from our online shop?

 - Hit your sweet spot: A sophisticated hot chocolate with marshmallows can be a great stand-in for the sweet taste of Irish cream liqueur.
 But watch the calories if you’re trying to make healthy choices.

 - Try ‘dry’ days: Many medical experts recommend taking regular days off from drinking alcohol.
 Try out having a break for yourself and see what positive results you notice.

-- Download our free tracking app: If you choose to drink alcohol, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the unit guidelines.
+- Download our free tracking app: If you choose to drink alcohol, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the low risk drinking guidelines.
 Our free Drinkaware: Track and Calculate Units app is perfect for tracking your drinks.